cyverse-archive/DE/api/endpoints/app-ontologies.md

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.

+## Listing Apps in Hierarchies for the Active Ontology

+Secured Endpoint: GET /apps/hierarchies/{root-iri}/apps

+Delegates to apps: GET /apps/hierarchies/{root-iri}/apps

+This endpoint is a passthrough to the apps endpoint using the same path.
+Please see the apps service documentation for more information.

-## Listing Apps in Ontology Hierarchies
+## Listing Apps in Hierarchies for any Ontology

-Secured Endpoint: GET /apps/hierarchies/{class-iri}/apps
+Secured Endpoint: GET /admin/ontologies/{ontology-version}/{root-iri}/apps

-Delegates to apps: GET /apps/hierarchies/{class-iri}/apps
+Delegates to apps: GET /admin/ontologies/{ontology-version}/{root-iri}/apps

 This endpoint is a passthrough to the apps endpoint using the same path.
 Please see the apps service documentation for more information.